Heislae/Heislae/README.md

-- 👋 Hi, I’m Heislae, an aspiring professional programmer
+- 👋 Hi, I’m Heislae, an aspiring professional programmer and a network engineer
-- 👀 I’m interested in ...
+- 👀 I’m interested in cybersecurity and the internet itself
-- 🌱 I’m currently learning C++, Python, Java, and HTML
+- 🌱 I’m currently learning technologies in relation to networking and cybersecurity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on maintaining networks
-- 📫 How to reach me ...
+- 📫 You can reach me through this email "raymond18oren@gmail.com"

 <!---
 Heislae/Heislae is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.